-SeeEMPLOYMENT AGENCY / AGENCY STAFF

-JNONEMP/ JWHYOUT SeeGLOSSARY

-JEMPTEM/ JWHYTEM See

-JEMPFIT/ JWHYFIT See TEMPORARY / FIXED TERM CONTRACT GLOSSARY

-JWRKFREE See GLOSSARY

-The next bit of this section looks at redundancies, what some people call 'downsizing'.
+SeeEMPLOYMENT AGENCY / AGENCY STAFFGLOSSARY SeeTEMPORARY AGENCY STAFFGLOSSARY SeeFIXED TERM CONTRACTGLOSSARY SeeTEMPORARY OR FIXED TERM CONTRACTGLOSSARY JNONEMP/ JWHYOUT SeeCONTRACTING OUTGLOSSARY JEMPTEM/ JWHYTEM SeeEMPLOYMENT AGENCY / AGENCY STAFFGLOSSARY SeeTEMPORARY AGENCY STAFFGLOSSARY JEMPFIT/ JWHYFIT SeeTEMPORARY / FIXED TERM CONTRACT GLOSSARY JWRKFREE SeeFREELANCE WORKERGLOSSARY The next bit of this section looks at redundancies, what some people call 'downsizing'.
 We identify those workplaces that have made redundancies in the past 12 months by referring to data on the Employee Profile Questionnaire.
 If a group of people were made redundant, we want to know whether employees were consulted in the process.

-JREDREAS SeeINDUSTRIAL ACTION GLOSSARY SeeREDUNDANCY / REDUNDANT GLOSSARY
+JREDREAS SeeINDUSTRIAL ACTION .
+GLOSSARY SeeREDUNDANCY / REDUNDANT .
+GLOSSARY

-JWITHDRW - JEFFECT SeeREDUNDANCY / REDUNDANT
+JWITHDRW - JEFFECT See Finally, we ask some questions about working time.
 JUHOURS We ask about the usual operating days of the workplace.
 This refers to the days that the workplace is active, which might be greater than the days worked by core employees, if the workplace opens early for machinery to be tested or fixed, for example.
 In some cases, workplaces may operate 7 days a week through the use of a shift system.
 In addition, there are many organisations that are now experimenting with different forms of working arrangements.
 We ask about some of these.

-JTIMEARR SeeSHIFT WORKING
+JTIMEARR SeeSHIFT WORKINGGLOSSARY SeeANNUALISED HOURSGLOSSARY SeeZERO HOURS CONTRACTGLOSSARY

-See

-MQ BLOCK K WORKPLACE PERFORMANCE

 MQ BLOCK K

+WORKPLACE PERFORMANCE

-MQ BLOCK K WORKPLACE PERFORMANCE You might think it odd in a survey of employment relations to be asking a lot of questions about finance and production matters.
+You might think it odd in a survey of employment relations to be asking a lot of questions about finance and production matters.
 The reason for this is that many researchers believe that how employment relations are managed has an impact on these things.
-The questions are not difficult, and should be answered easily by employment relations

-MQ BLOCK K KMARKET - KSTAMAR WORKPLACE PERFORMANCE You might think it odd in a survey of employment relations to be asking a lot of questions about finance and production matters.
-The reason for this is that many researchers believe that how employment relations are managed has an impact on these things.
 The questions are not difficult, and should be answered easily by employment relations specialists.

-We begin by looking at the market, or commercial environment, in which the workplace operates, only asking this block of questions about workplaces that sell things, either to
+We begin by looking at the market, or commercial environment, in which the workplace operates, only asking this block of questions about workplaces that sell things, either to consumers or other companies.

+KMARKET - SeeMARKET GLOSSARY

+KSTAMAR

+KPROSAL SeeLABOUR COSTSGLOSSARY

-We then go on to look at how the workplace monitors its own performance, examining such things as quality of goods or services, what type of records they keep, whether any targets are set, and whether they directly compare themselves with other workplaces, which is called 'benchmarking'.
+We then go on to look at how the workplace monitors its own performance, examining

+such things as quality of goods or services, what type of records they keep, whether any targets are set, and whether they directly compare themselves with other workplaces, which is called 'benchmarking'.

-KPRICE / KQUAL These questions ask respondents to rate the importance of certain factors to the competitive success of the main product or service, when compared with those provided by others in the same industry.
+KPRICE /These questions ask respondents to rate the importance of certain factors to theKQUALcompetitive success of the main product or service, when compared with those provided by others in the same industry.
 Please ensure that the respondent understands the rating scale shown on the show card.

-KRECPER/ KTARGET SeeLABOUR COSTSSeeLABOUR PRODUCTIVITY GLOSSARY

-KBNCHMA SeeBENCHMARKING GLOSSARY

-This section ends by asking respondents to assess their performation compared with other workplaces in the same sector.
-This is very for us, as it enables researchers to test the argument that employ difference. important information

-KERFIS - SeeLABOUR PRODUCTIVITY GLOSSARY

-KESTPER3/ SeeVALUE ADDED GLOSSARY

-MQ BLOCK L WOI RKPLACE CHANGES

-The last substantive section looks at changes that may have occuover the past 2 years.
-It revisits some topics already covered pre-

-We take a series of changes and ask whether these have occurred of these changes for employees is then explored further, where we employees were in the process of introducing this change. •

-LMANCHX / LIMPCHX SeePERFORMANCE RELATED PAY GLOSSARY

-LTYPINV1 SeeNEGOTIATION GLOSSARY

-LTYPINV2 SeeCONSULTATION GLOSSARY

-LTYPINV3 SeeUNION REPRESENTATIVES GLOSSARY

-SeeINDEPENDENCE

-SeeJOINT CONSULTATIVE COMMITTEE GLOSSARY

-This section ends with some questions about how the workplace recession. experienced the recent

-LRECACT SeeREDUNDANCY GLOSSARY

-SeeTEMPORARY AGENCY STAFF

-MQ BLOCK M FINAL SECTION
+KRECPER/ KTARGET SeeLABOUR COSTS SeeLABOUR PRODUCTIVITY SeeLABOUR TURNOVER GLOSSARY KBNCHMA SeeBENCHMARKING GLOSSARY This section ends by asking respondents to assess their performanc compared with other workplaces in the same sector.
+This is very im for us, as it enables researchers to test the argument that employme difference. portant information KERFIS - KESTPER3/ SeeLABOUR PRODUCTIVITY SeeVALUE ADDED MQ BLOCK L WORK PLACE CHANGES The last substantive section looks at changes that may have occurred at the workplace over the past 2 years.
+It revisits some topics already covered previously.
+We take a series of changes and ask whether these have occurred. of these changes for employees is then explored further, where we employees were in the process of introducing this change. • LMANCHX / LIMPCHX SeePERFORMANCE RELATED PAY GLOSSARY LTYPINV1 LTYPINV2 LTYPINV3 SeeNEGOTIATION SeeCONSULTATION SeeUNION REPRESENTATIVES SeeINDEPENDENCE SeeJOINT CONSULTATIVE COMMITTEE GLOSSARY GLOSSARY GLOSSARY This section ends with some questions about how the workplace ex recession. perienced the recent LRECACT SeeTEDUNDANCY SeeTEMPORARY AGENCY STAFF MQ BLOCK M FINAL SECTION their consent to other parts of WERS proceedings, such as the worker representative interview, financial and employee questionnaire.